simul/simul.github.io/ref/simul/crossplatform/renderplatform.md

 <a name="GenerateMips"></a>
 ### void GenerateMips(simul::crossplatform::GraphicsDeviceContext deviceContext, simul::crossplatform::Texture t, bool wrap, int array_idx)
 Fill in mipmaps from the zero level down.
+<a name="GetComputeDeviceContext"></a>
+### simul::crossplatform::ComputeDeviceContext  & GetComputeDeviceContext()
+Gets an object containing the current global compute context.
 <a name="GetContextState"></a>
 ### simul::crossplatform::ContextState * GetContextState(simul::crossplatform::DeviceContext deviceContext)
 Get the current state to be applied to the given context at the next draw or dispatch.